Gorcenski/whentheycamedown/content/english/post/lord-dunkellins.md

 <!--more-->

-The statue of the landowner in County Galway was topped in 1922 by a crowd of thousands.
+The statue of the landowner in County Galway was topped in 1922 by a crowd of thousands.[^1]

 #### References